 Better Analysis & Decision Making

 A study conducted by Forrester revealed that not more than 0.5 percent of the world’s data is analyzed and used.
 Data extraction allows users to extract meaningful information hidden inside unstructured data sources, such as customer churn rate.

-Many businesses still rely on their employees to manually key information stored in PDF files, which can result in errors, such as incomplete records, missing information, and duplicates.
+Many businesses still rely on their employees to manually extract key information stored in PDF files.
+This can result in errors, such as incomplete records, missing information, and duplicates.
 Data mining not only guarantees valuable business insights but also saves time, money, and resources involved in manual extraction while ensuring data accuracy.

 Increased Data Accessibility